hcorrada/healthvis/README.md

   * healthvis graphics can be embedded with a single line of code in websites.

-You can follow the development of the healthvis package at www.healthvis.org, where you will also find tutorials and example galleries.
+You can follow the development of the healthvis package at www.healthvis.org, where you will also find tutorials on how to develop and FAQ's about the package.